digitallyinduced/ihp/Guide/your-first-project.markdown

 ![Schema Designer Comments](images/first-project/post_table.png)

 When adding the post\_id column, it will automatically set the type to UUID.
-Unless you unselect the Checkbox `References posts` it will also automatically create a foreign key constraint for this column:
+Unless you unselect the checkbox `References posts` it will also automatically create a foreign key constraint for this column:

-By default the foreign key constraint has set it's `ON DELETE` behavior to `NO ACTION`.
+By default the foreign key constraint has set its `ON DELETE` behavior to `NO ACTION`.
 To change the `ON DELETE`, click on the `FOREIGN KEY: posts` next to the `post_id` field.

 ### 6.2 Loading the Schema